 Read

-From Monday 23rd October there will be a road closure on Queen Street, at the junction of Pontefract Road.
-This will be in place for approximately two weeks.
-A signed diversion will be put in place.
+From Monday 19 May, there will be a road closure on Lark Street, Oakworth, Keighley, for the rest of the work.
+A signed diversion will be in place for motorists, and access will be maintained where possible.

-Chris Nevison, Business Operations Lead for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it is vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Leeds.”
+Chris Green, Business Operations Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Keighley.”

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.